Residency Requirement & Exemptions

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.

-Exemption requests submitted during the Academic Year will be reviewed, but are rarely granted.
+Exemption requests submitted during the Academic Year will be reviewed are not guaranteed granted.
 If a student fills out a Housing License Agreement and is assigned to housing, they are bound to the agreement and must live on campus.
 Students are not able to request an exemption from the residency requirement after receiving their housing assignment unless they have had a change in circumstances in one of the areas listed above.

 - Are rising 3rd-year students required to submit an exemption request to live off-campus?

 No, rising 3rd-year students are not required to take any steps or submit an exemption request to live off-campus.
-3rd-year students are not required to live on-campus.
+Beginning in the fall 2023 semester, 3rd-year students are no longer required to live on-campus.

 - I’m a rising 2nd-year student.
 Can I request an exemption?